About BalletPrep

 Even Talented Teachers Can't Explain What They Never Had to Learn

-Most adult ballet teachers were trained as children.
+Most adult ballet teachers were trained as children and don't remember how they learned the foundations of ballet.
 They learned instinctively and somatically, under the developmental conditions designed for young children.
 However, their adult students do not share these advantages.

 Serious adult students deserve more.

-Late-entry dancers — teens and adults beginning ballet after the traditional training window — often feel shut out of the system.
+Late-entry dancers (teens and adults beginning ballet after the traditional training window) often feel shut out of the system.
+Many children even start on time but are left behind in overcrowded classrooms whose teachers favor those with natural abilites.

-They’re passionate, disciplined, and willing to work hard, yet they’re rarely given access to the technical education offered to children on the professional track.
+These students are passionate, disciplined, and willing to work hard, yet they’re rarely given access to the technical education offered to those on the professional track, or the individual attention offered to favored students.

 The Technical Foundation

 A five-point alignment and form checklist that corrects the foundational elements adult dancers never received.
+What the industry doesn't tell you is that no movement should be performed without it.
 This is the beginning of true technique; the unspoken rules that separate the professionals from the novices.

 The Pillar